Can Acupuncture Help You Conceive?

 First, you want to see a traditional fertility specialist and see what your underlying fertility issues are.

-You can then get a referral from your fertility doctor to a reputable acupuncturist that may be affiliated with a major medical center.
+You can then get a referral from your fertility doctor to a reputable acupuncturist who may be affiliated with a major medical center.

-You want to find someone who is trained and licensed in acupuncture and has a lot of experience.
+You want to find someone who is trained and licensed in acupuncture and has extensive experience.

 Other alternative therapies used by women trying to conceive are yoga, meditation, relaxation techniques, and massage therapy.
 Some people are also trying herbal remedies, but as with any of these alternative therapies, you should talk to your fertility doctor before trying any of them.